 Tariff-Tax Reforms and Market Access

-University of Tuebingen; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Tuebingen; CESifo (Center for Economic Studies and Ifo Institute)

-Copenhagen Business School - Department of Economics; Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Copenhagen Business School - Department of Economics; Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute)

 CEPR Discussion Paper No. 5889